V8 Hotstox: Hotstox racing

 Hotstox race at various venues in the UK.
 The tracks feature different surfaces such as shale, tarmac and concrete.
-The tracks all feature two straightaway's and two turns to form an oval.
+The tracks all feature two straights and two turns to form an oval.
 The oval is surrounded by a safety barrier constructed of Armco, concrete, steel or posts and wires.
 Races vary in length with heats generally being 16 laps and final's 20.
 Each meeting consists of 2 or 3 heats plus a final and sometimes an allcomers race often called a Grand National.

 The field of cars is split into 5 groups according to experience and points.
 Novices are graded 'White' and must have a white roof.
 The grades ascend as more points are scored, the next grade is Yellow followed by Blue, Red and Super Star grade.
 The Super Star grade have red roofs with amber flashing lights and are the most experienced drivers.
 Super Stars must start each race (aside from special championships) at the back of the field.
 Novices (White tops) start at the front followed by each grade.

 Drivers may use force to pass the car in front to gain position.
 The winner is the first driver to complete race distance.
 The contact element is what attracts drivers and fans alike and requires great skill in delivering and withstanding the hits that are part and parcel of Hotstox racing.